vijayasundaram/docker-es/README.md

-# Docker compose file for elasticsearch and kibana
+## Docker compose file for elasticsearch and kibana
+Elasticsearch installed along with analysis-phonetic plugin

-## To start
+### To start

 First download and install docker for mac which includes docker-compose. https://docs.docker.com/docker-for-mac/install/